pittsburghmodular/NullVentana/README.md

 - **TINT AMOUNT** — 0–100%, how strongly the output is pushed toward the tint colour.
 Low values shift the colour without darkening the picture; 100% acts like a full colour gel.
 - **RESET GRADE** — all eight back to neutral.

-The first six are the same controls as the camera grade in the VIDEO section, but that one affects only the camera picture; this one affects the whole output (the tint is output-only).
+The first six are the same controls as the source grade in the VIDEO section, but that one affects only the video file and camera picture; this one affects the whole output (the tint is output-only).
 All eight are saved in presets.

 ---